flababah/unboks/README.md

 ### Parser
 - **Parser Cleanup** - The IR-building visitor has gone through a few iterations; some major ones when figuring out how to deal with exception handler blocks.
 Values defined in blocks that throw exceptions, with said values being read in handler blocks, was a pain-point in earlier iterations.
-Essentially, the problem was that it was a value might be one thing or another depending on whether an exception was thrown.
+Essentially, the problem was that a value might be one thing or another depending on whether an exception was thrown.
 An early solution was to define an `IrMutable` opcode that allowed mutation.
 Since that went against the concept of SSA, it was removed.
 The current version strategically splits exception-handled blocks into multiple blocks (depending on where a handler-read variable is updated and which opcodes